 Are Camel Crickets Dangerous? | Information and Facts

-If you have encountered an insect with a humpbacked appearance, you have probably seen a camel cricket.
-Their stance is similar to a camel due to their somewhat arched and prominent backs.
+If you have encountered an insect with a somewhat arched and prominent back, you have probably seen a camel cricket.
 They are also referred to as cave crickets, land shrimps, and sand treaders as these species are usually found in dune forests, wells, damp and cool places, deciduous forests, under rocks and logs, and within caves.

 Are camel crickets dangerous?
 Camel crickets are not dangerous to humans, as they do not bite.
 They are not poisonous creatures and do not transmit diseases, bacteria, and other infectious microorganisms.
 However, they can be a nuisance in homes as they are known to be destructive of fabrics, clothing, curtains, and even house plants.